eratosthenesia/lispc/README.md

 # __LISP__/__c__ (Lispsy)

+## Stay Tuned!

+Version 2.0 is coming out very soon.
+It'll have support for at least **SBCL** if not a few other versions, and preliminary tests show that it's generating much more readable code (with "proper" indentations and everything).

 ## Installing

 To install, simply go into the directory that you downloaded everything into, run `clisp`, and type `(load "c.lisp")`.
 To compile a `cl` file into a `c` file, type `(c-cl-file source.cl dest.c)`.
 To compile and run a `cl` file, type in `(compile-and-run-cl-file file.cl)`.
 More documentation on this part to come. <sup><sub>**TODO**</sub></sup>